geomesa/geomesa-geoserver/geomesa-gs-monitor-elasticsearch/README.md

   * `password` – Elasticsearch password
   * `index` – Index to write requests to
-  * `timeout` – Milliseconds after which incomplete requests should be considered failed and written to Elasticsearch, requests that complete after this time has elapsed will be updated in the index
+  * `timeout` – Milliseconds after which incomplete requests should be considered failed and written to Elasticsearch, requests that complete after this time has elapsed will be updated in the index, default is 10000, the value must be within 1000 and 1000000
   * `excludedFields` – List of fields names that should not be written to Elasticsearch, default is none (these field names should match those of the Java object)